 At this critical juncture, experience of homophobia, transphobia and heteronormativity can be devastating (Robinson et al., 2014).
 An Australian survey of gender variant and sexually diverse young people found that almost two thirds had experienced homophobia and/or transphobia, and that more than two in five young people interviewed had had thoughts of self-harm (41%) and/or suicide (42%).
 In addition, 33% of respondents reported having self-harmed in the past, and 16% had attempted suicide (Robinson et al., 2014).
 LGBTIQ+ young people are at particularly high risk of suicide in the period prior to ‘coming out’, or identifying oneself as LGBTIQ+ to others (Rosenstreich et al., 2013).
 Family support and acceptance can enhance outcomes for LGBTIQ+ children and adolescents across a range of indicators (Smith et al., 2014).

 For children and adolescents experiencing gender dysphoria, puberty can be a time of particularly severe emotional distress.
 Child and adolescent psychiatrists are the primary care managers and decision-makers for this group, in collaboration with other specialists such as paediatric endocrinologists (Australian Paediatric Endocrine Group, 2010).
 International consensus guidelines recommend that adolescents who fulfil minimum criteria undergo treatment to (reversibly) suppress puberty, generally with the use of gonadotrophin releasing hormone (GnRH) analogues (WPATH, 2012; Hembree et al., 2009).
 Evidence suggests good outcomes associated with this approach (Wallien and Cohen-Kettenis, 2008).
 In New Zealand, this can be undertaken following rigorous assessment and diagnosis, and after obtaining informed consent (Counties Manukau District Health Board, 2012).
-In Australia, it should occur in accordance with treatment guidelines from the Royal Children’s Hospital Melbourne (Telfer et al., 2018).
+In Australia, it should occur in accordance with evidence-based treatment guidelines.

 Mainstream health services may not always seem relevant or accessible to LGBTIQ+ children and adolescents, many of whom report feeling uncomfortable about approaching, and having to ‘come out’ to, health professionals (Robinson et al., 2014).
 One study of gender diverse and transgender young people in Australia found that over half had experienced at least one negative experience with a healthcare professional, and one quarter of the participants avoided medical services due to their gender presentation.